 Marijuana plants require the right type and amount of nutrients for every phase of their lives.
 Although most soil growers, especially those who grow cannabis directly from the ground, prefer to add minimal fertilizers, or don’t use any nutrients at all.
 But we all know that adding nutrients supports your plants’ growth and development plus, nutrients can also improve your plants’ chances of producing more yields.

-Using compost and homemade nutrients is a good way to enhance your plants’ growth and save money however, make sure you’re adding correct nutrients and at the right amounts.
+Using compost and homemade nutrients is a good way to enhance your plants’ growth and save money however, make sure you’re adding correct nutrients and in the right amounts.

 Cabinets, Cupboards, and Tents